 Two companies stood apart.
 Good Energy, because they only procured and sold renewables, and Ecotricity because they were doing a great job of building wind turbines with company earnings.

 As I trawled through the data over the last couple of days, I was happy to see that both these companies have gone from strength to strength.
 In fact I think they both have more attractive offerings today.

 Although there are some small companies doing interesting things with CHP and hydro, these two still seem far ahead to me.
 Given this, and in line with Sarah’s request, this post compares these two to the Big 6.

 Since 2005 all companies in the UK have been required to report their ‘Fuel Mix Disclosure Data Table’ for the year ending March 31.
-This means that they are required to publish data that shows us what electricity each company buys, or produces, to be put into the National Grid.
-This data is collected and checked for quality by the ElectricityInfo.org website which allows consumers to assess the green credentials of different suppliers.
+This means that there is public data that shows us what electricity each company buys, or produces, to be put into the National Grid.

 A few things are worth noting here.

 Good Energy in yellow flat-line at the bottom, because they only buy renewable.
 Ecotricity in green have been gradually procuring more renewables over time.
 And the big orange crash in 2010 was the result of EDF acquiring 8 nuclear plants from British energy.

 This chart gives a useful carbon comparison of the Big 6, Ecotricity and Good Energy.